 Unfortunately, there is no cure for gluten intolerance or celiac disease.
-The only thing you can do is avoid gluten.
+The only thing you can do is avoid gluten with a gluten-free diet.
 Most people start to feel better within days of removing gluten from their diets if they can’t tolerate it.
 Testing can help identify gluten sensitivity.
 You can be medically tested and you can do your own elimination test as well.

 The only way you will know if gluten really is a problem for you is to eliminate all gluten from your diet for a short period of time (2 to 4 weeks).
 I personally recommend 30 days of being totally gluten-free.
 For this test to work, you must eliminate 100 percent of the gluten from your diet.
 After 30 days of this elimination process, try eating gluten again to see how your body reacts.
 If you feel bad at all, you need to stay off gluten permanently.

 This will teach you better than any test about the impact gluten has on your body.
 You will need to get rid of the following foods: gluten (barley, rye, oats, spelt, kamut, wheat, triticale)–see www.celiac.com for a complete list of foods that contain gluten, as well as often surprising and hidden sources of gluten.
 There are lots of hidden sources of gluten in your diet (soup, mixes, salad dressings, sauces, alcohol, certain vitamins, medications, and even Play-Doh.)
 You will have to look at every label.
 You can read about my personal journey on how I realized I have an intolerance to gluten here.